JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 **Oxytocin**: Neuropeptide hormone produced in the hypothalamus and which increases social bonding.
 Oxytocin is released at birth, during breastfeeding, in sexual orgasm and also in romantic relationships.

 **Personality**: _The personality of mortal man is neither body, mind, nor spirit; neither is it the soul.
 Personality is the only unchanging reality in the ever-changing experience of a creature; and it unifies all other associated factors of individuality.
-Personality is the unique endowment bestowed by the Universal Father upon the living and associated energies of matter, mind, and spirit, and which survives with the survival of the morontia soul._ ([UB 0:5.11](/en/The_Urantia_Book/0#p5_11))
+Personality is the unique endowment bestowed by the Universal Father upon the living and associated energies of matter, mind, and spirit, and which survives with the survival of the morontia soul._ (<a id="a461_458"></a>[UB 0:5.11](/en/The_Urantia_Book/0#p5_11))

 **Process Philosophy**: Attitude regarding the mind/brain: The mind and brain are the manifestation of one reality which is in f PSI Effect: Telepathic and psycho kinetic phenomena which are in constant flux.